savaslabs/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 - [Geofield](https://www.drupal.org/project/geofield), which creates a new field type called geofield that we'll use within a view
 - [GeoPHP](https://www.drupal.org/project/geophp), a dependency of Geofield
-- [Views GeoJSON](https://github.com/savaslabs/views_geojson), a style plugin for Views that outputs data in GeoJSON, which can be used by Leaflet to create map points.
-You'll note that I've linked to Savas Labs Views GeoJSON GitHub repo rather than the module's [Drupal.org page](https://www.drupal.org/project/views_geojson), because at the time of writing this our 8.x branch is not yet available there.
-You can follow the status of this issue [here.](https://www.drupal.org/node/2527636)
+- [Views GeoJSON](https://www.drupal.org/project/views_geojson), a style plugin for Views that outputs data in GeoJSON, which can be used by Leaflet to create map points. **Update: We're using the 8.x-1.x-dev version of Views GeoJSON.** You can follow the status of the module's port to Drupal 8 [here.](https://www.drupal.org/node/2527636)

 There are 3 core modules you'll need: